Bob Sarles: Biography

-Bob Sarles is an American documentary filmmaker and a Primetime Emmy nominated film and television editor.
+Bob Sarles is an American radio host, documentary filmmaker and a Primetime Emmy nominated film and television editor.

-In the early 1970s, as a teen in the suburbs of Buffalo, New York, Bob Sarles began making 8mm films and videos using half inch reel to reel video.
+In the early 1970s, as a teen in the suburbs of Buffalo, New York, Bob Sarles began making films in the 8mm and Super8 formats and videos using half inch reel to reel portable video equipment.
 While still a high school student he attended workshops and screenings at Media Study/Buffalo, a regional development center for film and video makers that provided free access to film and video equipment.
 Sarles received his bachelor's degree in broadcasting and film from Boston University, where he co-produced and edited the short documentary Fantastic, which had its television premiere on Showtime and later was broadcast on KQED-TV in San Francisco.

-Sarles was admitted to and spent just one semester attending UCLA's graduate film school before taking an indefinite leave of absence in order to move to San Francisco, where he began his professional career as a film editor.
+Sarles was admitted to and spent one semester attending UCLA's graduate film school before taking an indefinite leave of absence in order to move to San Francisco, where he began his professional career as a film editor.
 He initially began working on documentaries, corporate and industrial films as an assistant editor and editor, eventually working on the editorial crews of independent and major feature films as an apprentice film editor, assistant film editor and sound editor, while also taking jobs editing music videos, commercials and educational films.

-As an apprentice film editor and assistant film editor editor, Sarles worked on the post production crews of feature films including The Right Stuff, Henry & June, My Blue Heaven and Dirty Rotten Scoundrels.
+As an apprentice film editor and assistant film editor, Sarles worked on the post production crews of feature films including The Right Stuff, Henry & June, My Blue Heaven and Dirty Rotten Scoundrels.
 He was a sound editor on Breakin', Romero, and The Money Tree.

 In 1986 Sarles founded his own film production company, Ravin' Films, which was incorporated in 2010.
 Sarles operates his production company with his longtime filmmaking partner Christina Keating, who is also his wife.

-In 1991 Bob Sarles joined the staff of the famed special effects company Industrial Light & Magic, as the manager of the company's Commercial Editorial Department.
+In 1991 Sarles joined the staff of the special effects company Industrial Light & Magic, as the manager of the company's Commercial Editorial Department.
 There he edited television spots for clients such as Nike, Reebok, Chevrolet, Toyota and Miller Beer working with directors including Michael Owens, Steve Beck, Matthew Robbins, Joe Johnston, James Cameron, and Barry Sonnenfeld.

-Bob Sarles co-directed (with Brett Berns) and edited the feature documentary film BANG!
-The Bert Berns Story, which had its world premiere at the 2016 SXSW Film Festival and has screened at the Mill Valley Film Festival, Seattle International Film Festival, Vancouver International Film Festival, Los Angeles' Don't Knock The Rock Festival, Chicago's CIMMFest and the prestigious DocNYC Festival in New York City and a score of other major film festivals and special screenings including the Grammy Museum in Los Angeles and the Rock & Roll Hall of Fame in Cleveland.
+Sarles co-directed (with Brett Berns) and edited the feature documentary film BANG!
+The Bert Berns Story, which had its premiere at the 2016 SXSW Film Festival and has screened at the Mill Valley Film Festival, Seattle International Film Festival, Vancouver International Film Festival, Los Angeles' Don't Knock The Rock Festival, Chicago's CIMMFest and the DocNYC Festival in New York City, and other film festivals and special screenings, including the Grammy Museum in Los Angeles and the Rock & Roll Hall of Fame in Cleveland.
 The film, distributed by Abramorama, had its theatrical release in the spring of 2017.